ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ Q = mc\Delta T $$

-We can find the amount of heat required to change the themperature of the object if we know the specific heat, $$ c $$, and the mass of the object. $$ c $$ is specific to every material. $$ \Delta T $$ is the change in temperature, usually in Kelvin or celsius depending on the units of the specific heat capacity.
+We can find the amount of heat required to change the temperature of the object if we know the specific heat, $$ c $$, and the mass of the object. $$ c $$ is specific to every material. $$ \Delta T $$ is the change in temperature, usually in Kelvin or celsius depending on the units of the specific heat capacity.

 ##### Total Mass